Hello! I’m a freelance illustrator based in Kingston-upon-Thames and I graduated from Arts University Bournemouth in June 2019.

-I came to AUB in 2015 to do a year on Art Foundation, and then loved it so much I ended up staying another 3 years to study BA Illustration.
-The 4 years at AUB really shaped where I am now, and I wanted to share with you a few things that I learnt along the way.
+I came to AUB in 2015 to do a year on Art Foundation, and then loved it so much I ended up staying another three years to study BA (Hons) Illustration.
+The four years at AUB really shaped where I am now, and I wanted to share with you a few things that I learnt along the way.

 Make the most of the time, space, and resources available to you